mazhej/ONNX_Optimization/README.md

 You may be interested in invoking the provided passes, or in implementing new ones (or both).
 To see the original page https://github.com/onnx/onnx/blob/master/docs/Optimizer.md#onnx-optimizer

+###  How to use
+you first need to convert your models( resnet, mobilenet, inception,...) to onnx using torch_to_onnx.py ans then optimize them using optimize_onnx_models.py